-No-one would dream of telling someone in a wheelchair that they should keep trying to use the stairs because that’s what everyone else does.
+No-one would dream of telling someone in a wheelchair that they should keep trying to use the stairs just because that’s what ‘everyone else’ does.

-Ok, so we’ve talked about dyslexia and autism, but what about misophonia… where’s our list of superpowers?
+We’ve talked about dyslexia and autism… where’s our list of superpowers?

 A higher propensity for creative genius… increased levels of empathy… an eye for detail?